memgraph/docs/docs/installation/linux/ubuntu-installation.md

 ---
-id: debian-installation
+id: ubuntu-installation
-title: Install Memgraph for Debian
+title: Install Memgraph on Ubuntu
-sidebar_label: Debian GNU/Linux
+sidebar_label: Ubuntu
+slug: /install-memgraph-on-ubuntu
 ---

-This article briefly outlines the basic steps necessary to install the Memgraph Debian package.
+This article briefly outlines the basic steps necessary to install and run Memgraph on Ubuntu.

 ## Prerequisites